-This Sunday, November 4, is when All Saints’ Day is celebrated with an Annual Requiem at Palmer Memorial Episcopal Church.
+The first Sunday in November is when All Saints’ Day is celebrated at Palmer with an Annual Requiem.
 The Requiem, one of the earliest known practices of honoring the dead dating back to the 2nd century, has been celebrated at Palmer for 20 years in memory of Dr. Roy Jones, an active parishioner and Professor of Russian at Rice University.

 Dr. Jones was recognized by his students and colleagues as a gifted and inspiring teacher.
 During a remission from cancer, he completed the first Stephen Minister class ever offered at Palmer.
 Stephen Ministers provide one-on-one care, encouragement and spiritual support to people going through a crisis or difficult time.
 As a cancer patient, he personally embraced a role in which he could comfort others.